 Recommendations include staying at home, getting lots of rest, and drinking plenty of liquids

 As flu is caused by a virus, antibiotics cannot help, unless the flu has led to another illness caused by bacteria.
-Some of the symptoms, such as headache and body pains may be alleviated by painkillers.
+Antivirals, such as oseltamivir (Tamiflu) and zanamivir (Relenza), may be prescribed in some circumstances.

 Some painkillers, such as aspirin, should not be given to children under 12.

 - stay at home

 - avoid contact with other people where possible

 - keep warm and rest